michaellihs/michaellihs.github.io/about.md

 Welcome to my blog!
 My name is Michael Lihs and I live in Stuttgart, Germany.
 The topics on this blog originate from some of my professional and leisure activities.

-At my current job as a web service developer at Bosch I mainly do
+At my current job as a backend developer for connected vehicles at [Bosch] I mainly do

-* [Spring-Boot] and development with Java
+* [Spring-Boot] development with Java
 * Continuous Integration and Continuous Delivery with [Jenkins]
 * Cloud Computing with [Cloud Foundry] and [BOSH]
 * DevOps stuff with [Docker], [Vagrant], [Chef] and [Berkshelf]